 Until the Fukushima accident in Japan in February 2011, nuclear power was by many seen as an important part of a low-carbon future.
-The accident sparked security concerns and antinuclear sentiments in many European countries causing three EU member states - Belgium, Germany and Switzerland - to phase out nuclear power over time.
+The accident sparked security concerns and anti-nuclear sentiments in many European countries causing three EU member states - Belgium, Germany and Switzerland - to phase out nuclear power over time.
 For other EU countries, the response to the Fukushima accident was more mixed.
-For example, in France a European Pressurized Reactor is under construction but the President has pledged to reduce the share of nuclear electricity production to 50 percent by 2025.
+For example, in France a European Pressurized Reactor (EPR) is under construction but the President has pledged to reduce the share of nuclear electricity production to 50 percent by 2025.
 In some East-European countries, there are plans to either extend the lifetime of current reactors (for example Bulgaria) or build new reactors (for example Romania), but currently plans are on hold because of lack of financing.
 Hence, the future of nuclear power in Europe is uncertain.

-In this note (see Aune et al. (2015) for the complete version of the paper) we examine the outcome if all EU member states follow the long-run strategy of Belgium, Germany and Switzerland to phase out nuclear power.
+In this paper we examine the outcome if all EU member states follow the long-run strategy of Belgium, Germany and Switzerland to phase out nuclear power.
 We focus on two questions.
 First, to what extent will a phase-out of nuclear power be replaced by supply from other electricity technologies?
 Second, how will a phase-out change the composition of electricity technologies?